-The following is a brief summary of the 2015 Plan.
-This summary is qualified in its entirety by reference to the text of the 2015 Plan, a copy of which is attached as Appendix A to this Proxy Statement.
+The following is a brief summary of the 2018 Plan, as amended by this Proposal, and is qualified in all respects by the specific language of the full text of the amended and restated 2018 Plan, a copy of which is attached as Appendix A to the Proxy Statement.

-Material Features of the 2015 Plan
+Material Features of the 2018 Plan

 Eligibility.
-The 2015 Plan allows us, under the direction of our Compensation and Organization Development Committee, to make grants of stock options, restricted and unrestricted stock awards and other stock-based awards to employees, consultants and directors who, in the opinion of the Compensation and Organization Development Committee, are in a position to make a significant contribution to our long-term success.
+The 2018 Plan allows us, under the direction of our Compensation and Organization Development Committee, to make grants of stock options, restricted and unrestricted stock awards and other stock-based awards to employees, consultants and directors who, in the opinion of the Compensation and Organization Development Committee, are in a position to make a significant contribution to our long-term success.
 The purpose of these awards is to attract and retain key individuals, further align employee and stockholder interests, and to closely link compensation with Company performance.
-The 2015 Plan provides an essential component of the total compensation package, reflecting the importance that we place on aligning the interests of key individuals with those of our stockholders.
-All employees, directors and consultants of the Company and its affiliates are eligible to participate in the 2015 Plan.
-As of April 1, 2015, there were approximately 25 individuals eligible to participate.
-On April 1, 2015 the closing market price per share of our common stock was \$0.86, as reported by the Nasdaq Global Market.
+The 2018 Plan provides an essential component of the total compensation package, reflecting the importance that we place on aligning the interests of key individuals with those of our stockholders.
+All employees, directors and consultants of the Company and its affiliates are eligible to participate in the 2018 Plan.
+As of May 1, 2020, there were approximately 20 individuals eligible to participate.

 Shares Available for Issuance.
-The 2015 Plan provides for the issuance of up to 3,500,000 shares of our common stock plus a number of additional shares to be issued if awards outstanding under our 2006 Plan are cancelled or expire on or after the date of the annual meeting of stockholders.
-Generally shares of common stock reserved for awards under the 2015 Plan that lapse or are canceled will be added back to the share reserve available for future awards.
+The 2018 Plan provides for the issuance of up to 775,000 shares of our common stock plus a number of additional shares to be issued if awards outstanding under our 2018 Plan are cancelled or expire on or after the date of the annual meeting of stockholders.
+Generally shares of common stock reserved for awards under the 2018 Plan that lapse or are canceled will be added back to the share reserve available for future awards.
 However, shares of common stock tendered in payment for an award or shares of common stock withheld for taxes will not be available again for grant.
-The 2015 Plan provides that no participant may receive awards for more than 750,000 shares of common stock in any fiscal year.
-In addition, the 2015 Plan will allow up to 1,231,954 additional shares to be issued if awards outstanding under the 2006 Plan are cancelled or expire on or after the date of the annual meeting of stockholders.
+The 2018 Plan provides that no non-employee director participant may receive awards for more than an aggregate grant date fair value of \$100,000 in any fiscal year.
+In addition, the 2018 Plan will allow up to 35,494 additional shares to be issued if awards outstanding under the 2018 Plan are cancelled or expire on or after the date of the annual meeting of stockholders.